bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/Comment_1TwvmDDDf2JPk_$_XfLkbr/Documentation.md

-Additional noteworthy information related e.g. to one specific entity
+Additional noteworthy information related e.g. to one specific entity.